 - Make sure your bedroom is dark, quiet, and comfortable.
 This allows for restful sleep.

 - Avoid stimulants such as coffee and sugar, as well as depressants such as alcohol.
 These interfere with the nervous system and may negatively impact sleep.

 - Get some exercise during the day, preferably out of doors.

 - If you are having trouble sleeping, listen to a guided meditation or Yoga Nidra CD to supplement some of the missed hours of sleep.

 Initially, when you are active, you draw energy from the food you have eaten.
 When that energy is spent, you draw energy from your own stored resources.
 When you feel fatigue, you have exhausted these resources.
 If you continue to spend energy, you deplete ojas, an Ayurvedic term for your vital reserves.

 By becoming aware of how you spend energy, you can assure that you are always storing a little more than you’re spending.

-Take on only what you can do with the energy reserves you have.
-When you feel fatigue, stop.
+- Take on only what you can do with the energy reserves you have.
+When you feel fatigued, stop.